CliffracerMerchant/BootyCrate/app/src/main/java/com/cliffracertech/bootycrate/readme.md

 miscellaneous utility classes, objects, and functions.

 ### view
 view contains all other custom views that don't fit into another package.
-The main activity's UI elements, such as the RecyclerViewActionBar and BottomAppBar, are located here.
+The main activity's UI elements, such as the ListActionBar and BottomAppBar, are located here.